Fstar7/RPSLS/README.md

 -----------------------------------------------------------------------

-This is a interactive version of the game Rock, Paper, Scissors, Lizard, Spock.
+This is an interactive version of the game Rock, Paper, Scissors, Lizard, Spock.

 As explained by the great Sheldon: